AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 **Use Case: UC06 - Delete Patient Information**

 - **Actor:** Healthcare Worker
-- **Description:** Healthcare worker deletes specific information from a patient's record in the ImmuniMate Address Book System.
+- **Description:** Healthcare worker deletes specific information from a patient's record in the IMS.
 - **Preconditions:** Healthcare worker has logged into the system and has selected the patient whose information needs to be deleted.
-- **Guarantees:** Specified information is successfully deleted from the patient's record in the ImmuniMate Address Book System.
+- **Guarantees:** Specified information is successfully deleted from the patient's record in the IMS.
 - **MSS:**
     1. Healthcare worker chooses to delete certain fields of a certain patient's profile.
     2. IMS validates the information to be deleted and deletes the specified information from the patient's record in the database.